Pumphouse Theatre - outfall repair and infrastructure upgrade

 About the project

-This project will require additional rehabilitation following one year of the water intake structure being removed to allow river gravels to naturally fill in a large scour hole in the Bow River downstream of the concrete ducts.
+This project will require additional rehabilitation in the year following the water intake structure being removed to allow river gravel to naturally fill in a large and deep hole within the Bow River created by this work.

-Water Services is coordinating this work with Pumphouse Theatre, Parks, Pathways, Roads (Crowchild Trail Bridge Project) and Calgary Special Events.
-We are also working with our contractor, North Star Contracting, to mitigate construction impacts as much as possible which will include a pathway detour.
+Water Services is coordinating this work with Pumphouse Theatre, Parks, Pathways, the Crowchild Trail Bridge Project in Roads, and Calgary Special Events.
+We are also working with our contractor to mitigate construction impacts as much as possible which will include a pathway detour around the work site.

 - Construction fencing will be in place for the duration of this project.

 - Access to the construction site will be from Pumphouse Road S.W.